Thermodynamic formalism for correspondences: Thermodynamic formalism for correspondences

 The operator $\cL_\psi$ is linear and maps the space of bounded Borel functions onto itself.
-The act of $\cL_\psi$ on continuous functions determines completely the adjoint operator $\cL_\psi^*$, a bounded linear map on finite Borel measures on $Y$, i.e., for a finite Borel measure $\nu$ on $Y$, the equality
+The action of $\cL_\psi$ on continuous functions determines completely the adjoint operator $\cL_\psi^*$, a bounded linear map on finite Borel measures on $Y$, i.e., for a finite Borel measure $\nu$ on $Y$, if $\Phi \in \CCC ( Y, \R)$ then